A Guide to Boa Vista with the best things to do and the best beaches and hotels in Boa Vista, Cape Verde

 5. Relax on Praia de Chaves

-Many claim that Praia de Chaves is one of the best beaches in Cape Verde.
-Flanked by the fanciest hotels in Boa Vista, this white sand beach impresses with its azure waters and wonderful dunes.
+And flanked by the fanciest hotels in Boa Vista, this white sand beach does impress with its azure waters and wonderful dunes.

 And if you’re after an affordable five-star experience, why not book your stay at the Iberostar Club Boa Vista *****?